shariftasrik/dev_documentation/Backend(php_Laravel)/02_Laravel_Authentication/Admin-Auth/03_Admin_Custom_Login_Page.md

 	    protected $guard = 'admin';

-3. Go to auth.php which is under config folder
+3. Go to auth.php which is under config folder <br/>

-in the auth.php Laravel is using guard as web-guard by default and providers
+and in the auth.php Laravel is using guard as web-guard by default and providers

 4. we have to update this guard for Admin (under 'web' guard from 'guards')